-- AIS transponder identifying the yacht's position, course and speed to other craft will remain RECOMMENDED for 2023.
-This will become MANDATORY for 2024, except for solo sailors who have completed at least 20 GLSS Solo Challenge - 6.
+- 5. AIS transponder identifying the yacht's position, course and speed to other craft will remain RECOMMENDED for 2023 for boats finishing at Mackinac Island.
+AIS is MANDATORY for 2023 in the Super Mac and Super Mac and Back courses as of 2023, except for solo sailors who have already completed at least 20 GLSS Solo Challenges.
+AIS will become MANDATORY for 2024, except for solo sailors who have completed at least 20 GLSS Solo Challenges - 6.
 It is a recommended that all entrants have completed a US Sailing Safety at Sea course or its equivalent. - 7.
 It is recommended that all entrants carry a Life Sling or comparable device.